Rule Change: Open

 AEMO’s rule change request states that:

-- AEMO is increasingly unable to control frequency in the NEM under normal operating conditions, due to reduced frequency responsiveness from generation.
+- AEMO is increasingly unable to control frequency in the national electricity market (NEM) under normal operating conditions, due to reduced frequency responsiveness from generation

 On 17 October 2019 the AEMC published a revised version of AEMO’s proposed Primary frequency response requirements, which were submitted to the AEMC along with AEMO’s rule change request.
 In the revised version, AEMO seeks to address concerns that have been raised in discussions with stakeholders.
 Marked-up and clean copies of the revised document can be found below.